Native Son: Films Native Son is mentioned in a flashback in the film American History X (1998), when Dennis criticizes his son Derek's teacher for including lessons on African-American literature and affirmative action.

 An allusion to the story is presented in part 1 of The Second Renaissance (2003), a short anime film from The Animatrix collection.
 In this film, a domestic robot named "B1-66ER" is placed on trial for murder.
 The name is created using Leet Speak.

 In the motion picture The Help (2011), the main character (played by Emma Stone) is seen in an oblique camera angle to have a copy of Native Son on her bookshelf.

-A film adaptation was released in 2019.
-It was directed by Rashid Johnson and starred Ashton Sanders (as Bigger Thomas), Margaret Qualley, Nick Robinson and KiKi Layne.
+Film adaptations were released in 1951, 1986 and 2019.
+The 2019 adaptation was directed by Rashid Johnson and starred Ashton Sanders (as Bigger Thomas), Margaret Qualley, Nick Robinson and KiKi Layne.